dsmithnh3/good-neighbor-fund-starter/content/pages/index.md

               borderRadius: large
               margin:
                 - mb-4
-      - title: Durable Medical Equipment
+      - title: DME Micro-Grants
         subtitle: Essential Medical Supplies
         text: >
-          Financial assistance for wheelchairs, walkers, hospital beds, and other mobility aids when insurance coverage is insufficient or denied.
+          Fast-turnaround micro-grants ($100-$500) for critical equipment like rollators with seats, heel-protective boots, and fall-alert devices that are often denied by insurance.
+          When insurance falls short, we step in.
         actions:
           - label: Learn More
             url: /programs/dme-grants